bengland2/rados_object_perf/README.md

   osd_list=/root/osds.list

 This is a list of OSD hosts, it is only here so that the test can drop cache on the OSD servers before running tests.

+By default, the script uses the pool named "radosperftest", which the user must create.
+This name was chosen so that you won't accidentally overwrite a storage pool in a production system using this test, since it's unlikely to use this name.
+You can change the "poolnm" variable in the script if you like.

 ## To run